Dave Ruder

 Jeff & I & co are also working on getting the 2nd Thee Reps album out into the world, we’re in post-production now.

 Outside of new recordings, it’s been slow.
 I had my fourth bout of Covid in January, which led to some big thingNY shows getting rescheduled to this August.
 My health is not so good, and at the moment I still can’t play guitar (it’s been almost four years) and no clarinet for me either.
 So I’m moving slowly and cautiously over here.
-There’s a couple vocal performance coming later this year I’m part of – Robert Ashley’s Foreign Experience at Roulette in May and Crash in Ireland in June.
+There’s a couple vocal performance coming later this year I’m part of – Robert Ashley’s Foreign Experiences at Roulette in May and Crash in Ireland in June.
 From there, we shall see.

 —